Shake Señora

-"Shake Señora" ("Jump in the Line") is a song by American rapper and singer Pitbull from his sixth studio album Planet Pit (2011).
-The song features vocals from American R&B singer and rapper T-Pain and Jamaican reggae artist Sean Paul, and was produced by Clinton Sparks and DJ Snake.
-"Shake Senora" heavily samples "Jump in the Line (Shake, Senora)", composed in 1946 by Lord Kitchener and popularized in 1961 by Harry Belafonte.
+"Shake Señora" is a song by American rapper Pitbull from his sixth studio album Planet Pit (2011).
+The song features vocals from American singer T-Pain and Jamaican dancehall musician Sean Paul, and was produced by Clinton Sparks and DJ Snake.
+"Shake Señora" heavily samples "Jump in the Line (Shake, Senora)", composed in 1946 by Lord Kitchener and popularized in 1961 by Harry Belafonte.
 It was released as a digital single in July 2011 and subsequently peaked at number 69 on the Billboard Hot 100.
-A remix of the song featuring American rapper Ludacris was also released.
+A remix of the song featuring fellow American rapper Ludacris was also released.
 The song was featured in the official trailer for Hotel Transylvania 3: Summer Vacation.